antoniocapelo/awty/README.md

 To add/remove more than one class, just separate each classname by a comma (``data-awty="classname1,classname2"`` ).

+## Adding/Removing classes temporarily

+The class update for a certain element can be reverted as soon as the element position doesn't respect the awty mode applied.

+  * Add data-awty="classname" on the html element
+  * Define awty mode (if you want to) data-awty-mode="peek"
+  * Activate the toggle option ``data-awty-toggle="true"``

 ## Adding Elements afterwards

 Awty has a ``register`` function that lets manually add elements to its instance (for asynchronously added elements for example).